What is HDR TV and is the upgrade worth it?

 Yet another acronym!
 HLG or hybrid log gamma was developed by the BBC and Japanese broadcaster NHK in an attempt to solve the problem of broadcasting HDR content.

-In Japan, HLG is already in use, yet isn’t being used by the BBC in any compacity.
-However, the BBC is trialling HLG on its streaming platform with Blue Planet II, the World Cup and Wimbledon matches, all being available in 4K HDR, even if it’s for a limited time.
+In Japan, HLG is already in use, yet the BBC isn’t using the technology in any capacity.
+Recently, the BBC has been trialling HLG on its streaming platform with Blue Planet II, the World Cup and Wimbledon matches, all being available in 4K HDR, even if it’s for a limited time.

 With only a tiny amount of content available in HLG, you might suspect that TV brands are reluctant to support this format.
-However, manufacturers including Samsung, Panasonic, LG and Sony have supported this technology since 2018 across a range of TVs.
+However, since 2018 various manufacturers, including Samsung, Panasonic, LG and Sony support this technology across a range of TVs.

-That said, the jury is still out on whether the BBC and other major UK broadcasters will use HLG rather than Dolby Vission for their HDR broadcasts.
+That said, the jury is still out on whether the BBC and other major UK broadcasters will use HLG rather than Dolby Vision for their HDR broadcasts.

-Technicolor does solve a typical HDR’s compatibility issue as it converts one HDR signal to another that’s supported by your TV.
-For example, if your TV only supports Dolby Vission, then Technicolor could convert the signal and the TV could display it.
+The technology solves a typical HDR compatibility issue as it converts one HDR signal to another that’s supported by your TV.
+For example, if your TV only supports Dolby Vision, Technicolor could convert the signal, and your TV could display it.

 Is it easy to find HDR content?

 Even if you have an HDR TV, it doesn’t automatically mean you’ll watch everything in HDR.
-To enjoy watching any of these formats, first, the content must be mastered in HDR otherwise the technology is just another unused option.
+To enjoy watching any of these formats, the content must be mastered in HDR.
+Otherwise, the technology is just another unusable option.

 The situation is similar to finding 4K content.
-Both HDR and 4K have been around for several years, yet it’s only in the last year that most content has started to be released in these formats.
+Both HDR and 4K have been around for several years, yet it’s only in the last year that we’ve seen a rise in the amount of content available in these formats.

-And while you may be able to access HDR content on YouTube, Amazon and Netflix, you’ll still need a decent broadband (25 megabits per second or more) to stream 4K HDR content over the internet.
+And while you may be able to access HDR content on YouTube, Amazon Prime, Netflix, and Disney+, you’ll still need a decent broadband (25 megabits per second or more) to stream 4K HDR content over the internet.

 The good news is the major of movie studios are distributing new films in HDR quality and are also re-mastering older titles.
-There are many 4K Blu-ray players that are designed to play these 4K HDR discs.
+Many 4K Blu-ray players can play these 4K HDR Blu-ray discs.
+These discs also carry Dolby Atmos data for improved audio.

 Is it worth buying an HDR TV?

-As the majority of 4K TVs currently on the market support HDR as standard, you probably don’t have a choice!
-That said, as prices of 4K TVs become more affordable and with an increasing amount of content available in HDR, it’s a worthwhile investment to ensure your TV is future-proof.
+The majority of 4K TVs currently on the market support HDR as standard.
+So, you probably don’t have a choice!
+That said, as prices of 4K TVs become more affordable and with an increasing amount of content available in HDR, it’s worth investing in a future-proof TV.

 Will I need special cables to enjoy HDR content?

-The majority of cables are able to transmit HDR content, so your old wire should be fine.
-If you decide to upgrade to newer cables, invest in good quality High-Speed HDMI cables as they can carry HDR and are affordable.
+The majority of cables can transmit HDR content, so your old wire should be fine.
+If you decide to upgrade to newer cables, invest in good quality High-Speed HDMI cables.
+They can carry HDR and are affordable.

-Part of the HDR puzzle is the devices, if you’ve upgraded your TV and Blu-ray player in the last few years, your devices are likely to be HDR-compatible.
+Part of the HDR puzzle is the devices.
+If you’ve upgraded your TV and switched to an Ultra HD Blu-ray player in the last few years, it’s likely your devices are HDR-compatible.
 So as long are they are, your current cables are probably fine.

-If your devices or even one of them isn’t HDR-compatible, no matter the cables, you won’t be able to enjoy watching HDR content.
+If your devices or even one of them isn’t HDR-compatible, no matter the cables, you won’t be able to enjoy watching the HDR format.
 So you’ll need to upgrade before you can experience this format.

 Does HDR TV live up to expectations?

 You should be clearer on what is HDR TV and what it means in terms of viewing content.
-While HDR does offer an improvement in overall image quality, it’s not the revolutionary change many of us initially expected.
+While High Dynamic Range technology offers an improvement in overall image quality, it’s not the revolutionary change many of us initially expected.

-That said, as many newer TV and devices now offer HDR compatibility, the future promises further picture improvement driven by this technology, creating an even better at home viewing experience.
+That said, many new TVs, Blu-ray players, and devices now offer HDR compatibility.
+The future promises further picture improvement driven by this technology, creating an even better viewing experience at home.